749 County Road 39A, Southampton, NY 11968

 1271 Noyac Road, Southampton, NY 11968

-Brian and Pam Blackburn took over Armand's in 2012 and have added Italian regional dishes as small plates and entrees.
-It offers two different wood-fired pizzas, a traditional New York pizza or a pizza that is Neapolitan style, and salads, along with four beers on tap and signature cocktails.
+Serving Italian regional dishes as small plates and entrees.
+Also two different wood-fired pizzas, a traditional New York pizza or a pizza that is Neapolitan style, and salads, along with four beers on tap and signature cocktails.
 It has become a neighborhood restaurant and bar and has a happy hour from 5-6 p.m.
 Takeout available, of course.

 61 Hill Street, Southampton, NY 11968